clarafayyad/Address-Book/README.md

 2. Place it in the htdocs folder in xampp

-3. For database setup, you can use the 'DDLqueries' file
+3. For database setup, you can use the 'DatabaseSetup.sql' file

    ​